 The basic idea is to exploit the iterative process of PC.
 As can be seen only a very small part of the verification problem changes in consecutive PC runs if the assumptions are weakened.
-Re-computations can be avoided if learned information is reused for consecutive SAT problems.
+Considering again Figure 1 shows that re-computations can be avoided if for the corresponding SAT problems the information learned can be used repeatedly.
 Bounded Model Checking (BMC) as introduced in [1] reduces the verification problem to a SAT problem and then searches for counter-examples in executions whose length is bounded by k time steps.
-For BMC, it has been suggested to reuse constraints on the search space deduced in instance k for solving the consecutive instance k + 1faster [4].
-However, in [4] this concept is only used during the proof of a single or more fixed properties.
+For BMC, it has been suggested to reuse constraints on the search space deduced in instance k for solving the consecutive instance k+1 faster [7].
+However, this concept is used to prove only one single property.

-In this paper we use BMC as described in [5], thus, a property only argues over a finite time interval and during the proof there is no restriction to reachable states.
-In contrast to [4], here two SAT instances for slightly different PC problems are considered and information from the two properties with respect to the underlying circuit is utilized.
+In this paper we use BMC as described in [8], thus, a property only argues over a finite time interval and during the proof there is no restriction to reachable states.
+In contrast to [7], here two SAT instances for slightly different PC problems are considered and information from the two properties with respect to the underlying circuit is utilized.
 This enables to reuse learned conflict clauses in the SAT instance of the consecutive PC problem.